 Do your standard contract terms include the new GDPR mandatory provisions?

-The contract terms are currently being updated to include the new GDPR mandatory provisions to be in place before May 25th 2018.
+The contract terms have been updated to include the new GDPR mandatory provisions.

 Do you have a documented Breach Notification Process?

 Yes, please raise a support ticket or notify email@example.com.

 Can you confirm our right to have perennial data deleted or returned upon termination of contract at no extra cost?

 Any personal data that is not active or not legally required to kept for longer periods will not be retained for more than 12 months and upon request can be deleted on termination of contract.

 Can you confirm that you offer full transparency of data transfer to other parties/destinations?